iPhone X: OnePlus 5T’s Raw Power And Speed Beats Apple’s FaceID, But Is The Flagship Killer Really Better?

-EverythingApplePro, a YouTube channel that tests Apple products, pitted the OnePlus 5T against the iPhone X. The results of the competition were shocking to most users but may have been incorrectly misinterpreted by many.
+EverythingApplePro, a YouTube channel that tests Apple products, pitted the OnePlus 5T against the iPhone X. The results of the competition were shocking to most users but may have been incorrectly interpreted by many.

 Since Apple unveiled the iPhone X, people have tried to think of ways to bypass FaceID.
 The innovative security system will change the way smartphones are accessed by users.
 Android devices have already tried to simulate a version of FaceID into their phones, one of which is the OnePlus 5T.

-OnePlus 5T developed its version of FaceID named, Face Unlock.
+OnePlus 5T developed its version of FaceID named Face Unlock.
 According to ValueWalk, the Android device’s version of the Apple feature proved to run significantly faster when tested by EverythingApplePro.
 It should be noted that that iPhone X’s specs are grossly underpowered compared to the OnePlus 5T.
 Apple’s new flagship phone runs on only 3GB of RAM while the Android phone has 6GB to 8GB of RAM.

 EverythingApplePro pitted the iPhone X against the 8GB variant of the OnePlus device.
 The YouTube channel, ultimately, concluded that the OnePlus 5T’s Face Unlock was twice as fast as Apple’s FaceID.